mbetbadal/portfolio/README.md

 - Participated in watsonx challenge to test abilities and impact of generative AI on work processes (queries, applications, scripts)
 - Attended every all-hands call and 4-in-a-box meeting leading up to release
 - Tested new features and practiced using LLMs in staging environment

 ---

+### Write and edit error messages, descriptions, and tool tips

+**Highlights:**

+- Edited over a dozen error messages for Analytics Engine powered by Apache Spark
+- Edited and rewrote multiple flows to improve the clarity and conciseness of the tool tips and descriptions for Watson Studio folders feature

+---